goweiting/carneades-ext/system/README.md

 > It must satisfy clear and convince evidence, and the strongest argument con p needs to be *less* than a given constant `gamma`, hence no reasonable doubt.

 5. `Dialectical validity `
-> This requires at elast one applicable argument prop p and no applicable aarguments con p.
+> This requires at least one applicable argument prop p and no applicable aarguments con p.

+Reference: Bas van Gijzel and Henrik Nilsson, [*Haskell Gets Argumentative*](http://www.cs.nott.ac.uk/~psxbv/Papers/tfp2012_abstract.pdf) in Trends in Functional Programming: 13th International Symposium, TFP 2012, St. Andrews, UK, June 12-14, 2012, Revised Selected Papers